-4. Screen for legal problems
+3. Screen for legal problems

 Look for lawsuits involving a contractor:

-- Check at your county’s district court for lawsuits naming the contractor or business you are considering using.
+- Check at your county’s district court office for lawsuits naming the contractor or business you are considering using.

-5. Verify insurance
+4. Verify insurance coverage

-Contractors need two types of insurance:
+According to Angie’s List, contractors need two types of insurance:

 Ask each contractor you are considering for a copy of evidence of his or her liability insurance, including the phone number of the agent who sold the policy.